okx/testnets/README.md

 # OKExChain Testnet

-This repo collects the genesis, snapshot data and configuration files for the various OKChain testnets.
-It exists so the [OKExChain repo](https://github.com/okex/exchain) does not get bogged down with large genesis files and status updates.
+This repo collects the genesis, snapshot data and configuration files for the various ExChain testnets.
+It exists so the [ExChain repo](https://github.com/okex/exchain) does not get bogged down with large genesis files and status updates.

 ## Getting Started